-While the global pandemic has changed how everyone works and lives in different ways, it’s really changed the way children learn and interact with the world.
-Screen time for kids was already on the rise before the pandemic, but the shift from in-person learning to remote has pushed it even further.
-Though the change was necessary for their safety, there are some unintended consequences to even more screen time.
+While the pandemic changed how everyone works and lives in different ways, it really changed the way children learn and interact with the world.
+Screen time for kids was already on the rise before the onset of Covid but it pushed digital learning even further.

 The debate over blue light